s1t5/mail-archiver/doc/Setup.md

 - `ConnectionStrings__DefaultConnection`: The connection string to the PostgreSQL database.
 Modify the `Host`, `Database`, `Username`, and `Password` values as needed.

 ### 🔐 Authentication Settings
-- `Authentication__Enabled`: Whether to enable authentication (true/false).
-Set to true to require login.
 - `Authentication__Username`: The username for the admin account.
 - `Authentication__Password`: The password for the admin account.
 - `Authentication__SessionTimeoutMinutes`: The session timeout in minutes.